nightmode/feri/docs/advanced/api/index.md

 ### Watch

-Watch is all about watching the source and destination folders for changes, and initiating the proper clean or build tasks in response to file system events.
+Watch is all about watching the source and destination folders for changes.
+Initiating the appropriate clean or build tasks in response to file system events.

 For more information, see the [Watch](watch.md) documentation.